Simple 15-Minute Diabetic Recipes Anyone Can Make

 Many fast food restaurants offer salads with grilled chicken or fish.
 To prevent sugars from being hidden, make sure to request dressing on the side.

 If you can find them, use wraps made of whole grains and fill them with vegetables and lean proteins.
-Grilled Fish:
+Grilled fish (for healthy fats):

 Some fast food restaurants offer grilled fish options, which are great for their omega-3 fatty acids.